 The Effects Contacts Have on Your Eyes

-Many of us need contacts or glasses in order to function in everyday life.
-For some of us, it is completely impossible to even get around our own houses without some form of visual aid.
+As we get older, more and more of us begin to experience vision issues.
+It’s all part of aging, and usually, there isn’t too much to worry about.
+As our vision changes, many of us need contacts or glasses to function in everyday life.
+For some of us, it is completely impossible to even get around our own houses without some form of corrective lens.
 You might suffer from nearsightedness, farsightedness, or another refractive error.

 How Contacts Affect Your Eyes